Dinosaur Tracks: How Are Fossilized Imprints Formed?

 How did dinosaurs leave their footprints behind so many years ago?
-Stomp, clomp, and squish your way to learn how to make dinosaur fossils and create your very own dinosaur footprints!
+Stomp, clomp, and squish your way to learn how to make fossils and create your very own fossil imprints!

 Problem: How did dinosaur footprints get fossilized?